Professional Services

 IDP Overview: Hey!
 What's this IQ Bot Thingy?

-Automation Anywhere's IQ Bot and UIPath's Document Understanding are software offerings that these companies are positioning as extensions to their base RPA solutions.
+Automation Anywhere's IQ Bot and UIPath's Document Understanding are software extensions to their base RPA solutions.
+For help, contact BP3 Global.

 These products are examples of a fairly crowded software space called Intelligent Document Processing (IDP).
 One of the research companies out there defines Intelligent Document Processing (IDP) as any software product or solution that captures data from documents (e.g., email, text, PDF and scanned documents), categorizes, and extracts relevant data for further processing using AI technologies such as computer vision, OCR, Natural Language Processing (NLP), and machine learning.